 Note: Course offerings subject to change

-Students take two intersession skills workshops to expand their professional skills and knowledge related to careers in international economics.
-Past workshops have covered working with economic and statistical analysis tools such as EViews, MATLAB, PcGive, Python, R, and Stata, as well as address topics related to working in strategic consulting, investment banking, and business strategy roles.
+Students take two skills workshops to expand their professional skills and knowledge related to careers in international economics.
+Past workshops have covered working with economic and statistical analysis tools such as EViews, MATLAB, PcGive, R, and Stata, as well as, address topics related to working in strategic consulting, investment banking, and business strategy roles.

 Capstone Course

-Students apply the knowledge, skills and tools they have learned in the MIEF program to address an international economics issue impacting the public, private or nonprofit sector.
-Examples of topics include current account sustainability, exchange rate exposure, investment case studies, studies on financial markets and growth and debt sustainability studies.
+The capstone course consists of small groups of students working on a practical project or a current policy issue in their area of interest.
+Students will apply the knowledge, skills, and tools they have learned in the program to address an international economics issue impacting the public, private, or nonprofit sector through research projects.
+Students will prepare a detailed presentation to be made to the class, faculty, as well as outside professionals.
+Topics may include the following: current account sustainability, exchange rate exposure, investment case study, studies on financial markets, and growth and debt sustainability studies.